Distill-then-Replace: Efficient Task-Specific Hybrid Attention Model Construction: Experiments

 As previously noted, incorporating more linear attention modules can lead to higher inference speed; however, this often comes at the cost of reduced accuracy.
 Using Llama3.2-3B-Instruct as the base model, we compare decoding throughput across configurations with different numbers of layers replaced by Jet-Block, under context lengths of 512, 2,048, 16,384 and 65,536, following same evaluation protocol in \cite{gu2025jet}.
 As illustrated in Fig.~\ref{fig2}, decoding throughput increases with the number of linear layers, and greater speedups are observed at longer context lengths.

 We allow a maximum performance drop of 5\% relative to the base model on the validation set and select the hybrid model with the most linear attention layers as the optimal configuration.
 Then we examine the resulting trade-off between performance and efficiency on each test dataset.
-As shown in Table~\ref{tab4}, $P_{\text{base}}$ and $P_{\text{opt}}$ denote the performance of the base and optimal hybrid models, respectively; $Drop$ represents the degradation percent of $P_{\text{opt}}$ compared with $P_{\text{base}}$; and $\#Rep$ indicates the number of replaced layers to linear attention in the optimal model.
-The observed performance degradation aligns closely with the tolerated margin.
+As shown in Table~\ref{tab2}, $\mathcal{P}_{\text{base}}$ and $\mathcal{P}_{\text{opt}}$ denote the performance of the base and optimal hybrid models, respectively; $Drop$ represents the degradation percent of $\mathcal{P}_{\text{opt}}$ compared with $\mathcal{P}_{\text{base}}$; and $\#R$ indicates the number of replaced layers to linear attention in the optimal model.
+The hybrid model achieves substantial speedups with controlled performance degradation (average drop 4.8\%).
 With more layers replaced to linear attention,the hybrid model achieves substantially higher inference throughput, a trend that is consistently visualized in Fig.~\ref{fig2}.
-By prescribing an acceptable degradation margin, the performance and efficiency can flexibly balanced to meet diverse real-world deployment constraints.
+By prescribing an acceptable degradation margin, the performance and efficiency can be flexibly balanced to meet diverse real-world deployment constraints.